Samuel Lobato

-Samuel Gomes Lobato (born 19 October 2001) is a Portuguese professional football player who plays as midfielder for Liga Portugal 2 club Portimonense.
+Samuel Gomes Lobato (born 19 October 2001) is a Portuguese professional football player who plays as midfielder for Azerbaijan Premier League club Qarabağ.

 Career

 Lobato is a product of the youth academies of ARDC Gondim-Maia, Boavista, Salgueiros, Leixões, and Sporting CP.
 On 20 August 2019, he signed his first professional contract with Sporting CP.
 In 2021 he transferred to Famalicão where he played with their U23s.
 On 5 July 2022, he signed his first professional contract with Famalicão until 2026.
 On 1 September 2022, he joined B-SAD in a season-long loan in the Liga Portugal 2.
 He returned to Famalicão's U23s the following season, before joining Tondela on loan on 8 January 2024, again in the second division for the second half of the 2023–24 season.

 On 2 July 2025, Lobato joined Liga Portugal 2 club Portimonense, signing a three-year contract.

+On 16 June 2026, Lobato joined Azerbaijan Premier League club Qarabağ FK, signing a three-year contract.

 International career

 In September 2017, Lobato was called up to the Portugal U17s for a training camp.